Inumedia/Slack/README.md

 Although not perfect, we're certainly trying.

-If you want to help out, send in a (reasonable) pull request showing off your tallent and what you want to change and you'll get commit access.
+If you want to help out, send in a (reasonable) pull request showing off your talent and what you want to change and you'll get commit access.